How To: Get Creative with Dark and Tinted Home Screen Icons on Your iPhone or iPad

 Get Creative with Dark and Tinted Home Screen Icons on Your iPhone or iPad

 Some iOS and iPadOS apps offer alternative app icons you can switch between.
 Beyond that, you'd have to create aliases in the Shortcuts app to customize the look of the app icons on your Home Screen.
 But that would mean two icons for each app in the App Library.
-Now, in a new software update, Apple is giving us a middle ground for Home Screen icon customization.
+Now, in a new software update, Apple has given us a middle ground for Home Screen icon customization.

 To start, touch and hold the wallpaper on your Home Screen, tap "Edit" in the corner when apps are jiggling, then select "Customize" from the options.
 This menu offers various customization options to adjust the appearance of icons and widgets.